AmericanAirlines/Hangar/README.md

   optional, link to webpage with hackathon challenge info

 ### Postgres
-Environment variables needed to connect to a password-protected [Postgres server](##Postgres).
+Environment variables needed to connect to a [Postgres server](##Postgres).

 - PGUSER="postgres"

-  required, PGUSER="postgres"
+  required if password-protected, PGUSER="postgres"

 - PGPASSWORD="password"

-  required, password entered during server installation
+  required if password-protected, password entered during server installation

 - DATABASE_URL="postgres://localhost:5432/hangar"

-  required only if database is on a different port or not called hangar,
+  required if database is not on default port or called hangar

 ## Starting the App
 The best way to start the app and work on it is by using `npm run dev`, which will start the app and then restart the app whenever a TypeScript file changes.
 After modifying a non-Typescript file, restart the app by typing `rs` into the same terminal you ran `npm run dev` from and then hitting return.